RubixDev/Mastermind/README.md

 - `/newgame` Starts a new game, cancelling the current one, if there is one.
 - `/rules` Shows a message explaining the game with an example
 - `/help` Alias for `/rules`
-- `/setpins <amount>` Sets the number of pins the game is played with.
-Is 4 by default and must be between 3 and 6.
-- `/allowmultiples <allow>` Allows or prevents multiple pins of the same color to exist in the solutions.
-Is on by default.
+- `/config` Displays a config screen to change the number of pins and whether to allow multiple pins of the same color.
 - `/invite` Displays an invite link for this bot